-- There is much that can go wrong at the last minute: one of the management team gets cold feet, or because financing cannot be secured; we therefore recommend that as a precaution you should always pursue alternative buyers at the same time.
+- There is much that can go wrong at the last minute: one of the management team gets cold feet, or because financing cannot be secured; we, therefore, recommend that as a precaution you should always pursue alternative buyers at the same time.

-Unlike the financial buyer, the experienced HNWI will be very much part of the growth of the business, overseeing day-today operations.
-But they are looking to rapidly increase revenues and profitability to facilitate a successful and relatively quick exit from the business within a three to five-year window) so will often make additional acquisitions rather than rely on organic growth.
+Unlike the financial buyer, the experienced HNWI will be very much part of the growth of the business, overseeing day-to-day operations.
+But they are looking to rapidly increase revenues and profitability to facilitate a successful and relatively quick exit from the business within a three to a five-year window) so will often make additional acquisitions rather than rely on organic growth.

-A lot of experienced HNWIs are entrepreneurs who have previously built and sold businesses in a similar industry areas and believe that they can apply a similar successful growth methodology to other businesses.
+A lot of experienced HNWIs are entrepreneurs who have previously built and sold businesses in similar industry areas and believe that they can apply a similar successful growth methodology to other businesses.

 - The experienced HNWI tends to provide not only acquisition finance but also a significant amount of expertise that can benefit your business going forward.

 - HNWI usually use their own source of funding for an acquisition and are therefore not subject to outside financial providers, such as banks, to provide the necessary funding for an acquisition.